shorebirdtech/website/src/pages/privacy/index.md

 and with whom we may share the information we collect.

 - Authorized third-party vendors and service providers: We send the information you provide directly to us, the information we collect automatically, and the information we collect from other sources to services that process data for us for business purposes related to providing products or services you’ve requested (such as payment processing, analytics, error logging, customer interactions, and data processing and storage).
-- Business transfers: We may transfer any of the information we collect about you if Shorebird is acquired by or merged with another company, in connection with a substantial corporate transaction (e.g. asset sale, initial public offering, or in the unlikely event of bankruptcy).
 - Legal purposes: We may disclose any of the information we collect to respond to subpoenas, court orders, legal process, law enforcement requests, legal claims or government inquiries, and to protect and defend the rights,